atudomain/atudomain.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
-permalink: /about/
 ---

-Nothing special, somewhat useful though.
+# About page

+This page tells you a little bit about me.